Drugs and Other Mind Thrashers

 Methamphetamine.

-Quickly and highly addictive.
+Quickly and highly addictive; gaining in popularity.

 Description: powder or small 'rocks' or 'crystals;' can range in color from white to brown depending on how it is cooked, tastes bitter; easily dissolved in liquids; odorless to stink (as stale perspiration) depending on method of production.